Bananaman: Television cartoon series

 From 1983 to 1986, the BBC aired a cartoon series based on Bananaman and featuring the voices of the members of The Goodies.
 It was produced by 101 Productions.
-Parts of the character were changed for the series: he was now called Eric Twinge, had a distinctive banana shaped hairstyle rather than punk stubble, and had a love interest (only when transformed) in the form of Fiona, a newsreader based on Selina Scott and also a possible homage to Lois Lane.
+Parts of the character were changed for the series: he was now called Eric Twinge, had a distinctive banana-shaped hairstyle rather than punk stubble, and had a love interest (only when transformed) in the form of Fiona, a newsreader based on Selina Scott and also a possible homage to Lois Lane.

 Graeme Garden (incorrectly credited as Greame Garden on some episodes) voiced the characters of Bananaman, General Blight and Maurice of The Heavy Mob, Bill Oddie voiced the characters of Crow, Chief O'Reilly, Doctor Gloom and the Weatherman, and Tim Brooke-Taylor voiced the characters of Eric, King Zorg of the Nerks, Eddie the Gent, Auntie, and Appleman, as well as narrating the episodes.

-Jill Shilling voiced Fiona and any additional female characters, including Eric's cousin Samantha (but not Auntie).
+Jill Shilling voiced Fiona and any additional female characters, including Eric's cousin Samantha (but not her mother Auntie).
 The programme lasted for forty episodes between 3 October 1983 and 15 April 1986.

 Bananaman was aired in the United States by the Nickelodeon cable network, as a companion piece to Danger Mouse, but Bananaman never came close to reaching that series' American popularity.
-The show also aired during the Australian Broadcasting Corporation's (ABC) after school timeslot, and is considered one of the Classic ABC shows.
+The show also aired during the Australian Broadcasting Corporation's (ABC) after-school timeslot, and is considered one of the Classic ABC shows.

-In 1997, some episodes of Bananaman were used on the cartoon series The Pepe and Paco Show, created by Henson International Television.
+In 1997, some episodes of Bananaman were used on the cartoon series The Pepe and Paco Show, created by HIT Entertainment.

 Some of these episodes would eventually reappear in print form in The Dandy in 1998, coinciding with the BBC repeating the series that year, and were reprinted in the comic in the spring of 2007, now promoting the DVD.
-Each episode was roughly five minutes from start to end.
+Each episode was roughly five minutes long.
 Phrases from the show, "twenty big men" and "ever alert for the call to action", are still used in the comic today.

-On 22 February 2021, FOX Entertainment announced that they would be producing a new Bananaman series with Bento Box Entertainment.
+On 22 February 2021, Fox Entertainment announced that they would be producing a new Bananaman series with Bento Box Entertainment.